All Photos by Garrick Ramirez

 #2: Mega Shark of the Mountains

 One of the most unique things unearthed in the Santa Cruz Mountains is a tooth belonging to a Megalodon, a prehistoric shark that was thought to be three times larger than a Great White.
 What was it doing in the mountains?
 Well, 10-12 million years ago, all of the Santa Cruz Mountains was underwater!
-You can marvel at the massive tooth at the Santa Cruz Natural History Museum which invites visitors to discover local animals, geology, and native people through enthralling, hands-on exhibits.
+You can marvel at the massive tooth at the Santa Cruz Museum of Natural History which invites visitors to discover local animals, geology, and native people through enthralling, hands-on exhibits.

 #3: Hawaiian Princes Bring Surfing